duechayapolgmit/DataAssignment5/README.md

 # DataAssignment5
-##What is Express?
+## What is Express?
-Express ia a Node.js framework that provides web app features as well as API.
+Express is a web framework for Node.js that provides API functionalities (creating API, etc.) and handle HTTP methods.